Convex-Dev/design/docs/cad/003_encoding/README.md

 - Plenty of tag bytes are still available for future extension
 - The hex values convey at least some meaning to experienced human readers. `nil` is `00`.
 Numbers start with `1`. booleans start with `b`. `ff` is fatal failure etc.

-### VLC Integers
+### VLQ Integers

-Integers are normally encoded using a Variable Length Coding (VLC) format.
+Integers are normally encoded using a Variable Length Coding (VLQ) format.
 This ensure that small integers have a 1-byte Encoding, and most 64-bit values encoded will have an encoded length shorter than 8 bytes, based on the expected distributions of 64-bit integers encountered in the system.

 Encoding rules are:
 - The high bit of each byte is `1` if there are following bytes, `0` for the last bytes.